Not everyone is lucky enough to have a big sister.

-For those not in the know, the sister who has only been a source of hand-me-downs and snubs in your childhood, at some point starts becoming useful.
+Unbeknownst to outsiders, your childhood sibling who was only a source of snubs and hand-me-downs begins to serve a purpose.
 Cast-off clothes give way to already-done projects, a shared wardrobe and a cheat sheet to everything from school work to boys to life itself.
 As you take strides into adulthood, she segues into a mentor and best friend.
 Someone who has gone and scoped out the road ahead, so you don’t have to learn things the hard way.

 If you have a good Big Sister like this, you’re probably thinking of her fondly right now.
 If you don’t, don’t fret.
 You can always get great life tips from someone else’s!

 Never say ‘yes’ when you really want to say ‘no.’

 To succeed in life, you must be able to stand up for yourself and what you believe in, even if it upsets or offends others.Especially when the ‘people’ are your friends.
 Just remind yourself when such a conflict arises, that you’re not responsible for their happiness, you are responsible for yours.
 Giving in to other people’s decisions and views all the time will make you resentful and a bit of a pushover.
 You can go along some of the time when you don’t care too much about it, but when you do care, make sure you are heard.

 Don’t get into a car with a drunk driver.
 Ever